freevo/kaa-base/doc/notifier/mainloop.rst

 PyNotifier has wrappers for qt and wxwindows but they may not work as expected with other kaa modules.
 For that reasons they can not be selected.
-It is always possible to run the kaa.notifier mainloop in a thread but that also means that kaa modules and other parts of the code have a different idea what the mainloop is.
+It is always possible to run the kaa mainloop in a thread but that also means that kaa modules and other parts of the code have a different idea what the mainloop is.

-A different solution is the thread based notifier in kaa.notifier.
+A different solution is the thread based notifier in kaa.
 In this mode the kaa mainloop will run in an extra thread and will call a callback to the real mainloop that should be called from the real main thead.
 The other mainloop only needs to support a callback function that will be called from a thread and will execute the argument (a function without parameter) from the mainloop.
 An extra argument can be provided for a clean shutdown if the kaa mainloop whats to shut down the system.
-If not callback is provided, kaa.notifier.shutdown will be called.
+If not callback is provided, kaa.main.shutdown will be called.

 The following example will integrate the kaa mainloop in the normal